unopolicinglab/website/content/authors/rief/_index.md

 education:
   courses:
   - course: PhD in Criminology and Criminal Justice
-    institution: University of Nebraska Omaha
+    institution: University of Nebraska at Omaha
     year: "2023"
   - course: MA in Criminology and Criminal Justice
-    institution: University of Nebraska Omaha
+    institution: University of Nebraska at Omaha
     year: "2019"
   - course: BS in Criminology and Criminal Justice
-    institution: University of Nebraska Omaha
+    institution: University of Nebraska at Omaha
     year: "2017"

 # Social/Academic Networking